 - + Folder.File: 8-bit index folder and file numbers for the topo object file that you are creating.
 This must be a unique index that does not currently exist.
 If the index already exists an error message will be displayed, and the topo item will not be created.
 The value must be formatted with the period between the two numbers but does not need leading zeros (e.g. 21.132).
-Note: For Mbox Studio, the folder number MUST be 0 as only one object folder (256 possible objects) is allowed. - + Group: 8-bit number for the group this topo file should belong to.
+Note: With Mbox Studio or Mini license levels, the folder number MUST always be 0 as only one object folder (256 possible objects) is allowed. - + Group: 8-bit number for the group this topo file should belong to.
 If this topo file is to be used on all servers, do not enter a group number.
-(Refer to the Mbox User Manual for more information about grouped content.) - + Type: selection of one of seven different types of topo files. - Rectangle: rectangular shape with no thickness that can have a horizontal curvature - Disc: round shape with no thickness. - Cylinder: rectangular shape that can be bent into a cylindrical shape. - Alias: the topo Alias does not work in Mbox v4.1 but will be reintroduced in a future version of the software. - Multi-model: collection of object files (obj, topo, svg) that can be used together on one layer.
-(Mbox Designer only.) - Mesh: rectangular shape with no thickness and adjustable grid divisions for enhanced geometric correction. - Sphere: spherical shape with adjustable curvature. - Pixel Rect: rectangular shape with no thickness.
+(Refer to the Mbox User Manual for more information about grouped content.) - + Type: selection of one of seven different types of topo files. - Rectangle: rectangular shape with no thickness that can have a horizontal curvature - Disc: round shape with no thickness. - Cylinder: rectangular shape that can be bent into a cylindrical shape. - Multi-model: collection of object files (obj, topo, svg) that can be used together on one layer.
+(Mbox Designer license level only.) - Mesh: rectangular shape with no thickness and adjustable grid divisions for enhanced geometric correction. - Sphere: spherical shape with adjustable curvature. - Pixel Rect: rectangular shape with no thickness.
 The Pixel Rect's dimensions use actual pixels rather than the generic units that all other topos use. - + Mesh dimensions: horizontal and vertical divisions for the mesh.
 The divisions entered must use even numbers for best results.
 If an odd number of divisions is entered, the number will be increased by one to make it even.